je-castelan/recipe-app-api/Notes.md

  2) Run test and check with testing failed
  3) Code to solve failed test
  4) Check again steps 2 and 3 until there isn't failed test

+ ## Fine tunning

+ Every app than we create, we will delete "test.py" file than generate.

+ We will create a folder named "test" and it will have a file called "__init__.py".
+The objective is to create tests in direrent files.